3qOvOp/KCN/README.md

 2	Repeat

-3		    select the minimum class as initial class
+3------select the minimum class as initial class

-4	    	find the relative stocks as initial stocks
+4------find the relative stocks as initial stocks

-5		    unique the stocks
+5------unique the stocks

-6		    compute the length of the stocks
+6------compute the length of the stocks

-7		    remove the minimum class
+7------remove the minimum class

-8		    (if the length is less than 11, return to repeat)
+8------(if the length is less than 11, return to repeat)

 9	Compute the length of the stocks

 10	Repeat

-11	    	select the maximum class as emerged class
+11------select the maximum class as emerged class

-12		    find the relationship between stocks in emerged class
+12------find the relationship between stocks in emerged class

-13		    emerge the initial stocks according to relationship
+13------emerge the initial stocks according to relationship

-14		    compute the length of the stocks
+14------compute the length of the stocks

-15	    	remove the maximum class
+15------remove the maximum class

-16　	  　	(if the length is more than 10, return to repeat)
+16------(if the length is more than 10, return to repeat)

 Algorithm 2.
 Classification for all stocks using K-correlated neighbours

-1	  Reorder the stocks by correlation coefficient in descending
+1---Reorder the stocks by correlation coefficient in descending

-2  	Remove stocks being classified
+2---Remove stocks being classified

-3	    For each stock
+3---For each stock

-4		    for each class
+4------for each class

-5		    	compute the correlation coefficiency
+5---------compute the correlation coefficiency

-6		    	add correlation coefficiency up to the sum of correlation coefficiency
+6---------add correlation coefficiency up to the sum of correlation coefficiency

-7		    compute the mean of correlation coefficiency
+7------compute the mean of correlation coefficiency

-8    	Select the class of the maximum mean
+8---Select the class of the maximum mean

-9	    Add the stock to the class
+9---Add the stock to the class